This Homemade Guinness Irish Stout Ketchup is so much more than ketchup; it’s all natural ingredients and it’s made with my favorite beer too.

 PIN IT!
 ‘Guinness Irish Stout Ketchup’

-- 1 16oz can chopped tomatoes (or 16 oz of fresh tomatoes, in season, with juices)
+- 16 ounces tomatoes canned, chopped, or 16 oz of fresh tomatoes, in season, with juices

 - In a large saucepan, heat the olive oil and add the chopped onions and saute them until they soften and become translucent.